markgrover/bigdatacampla/README.md

 bigdatacampla
 =============

-Slides for my talk at Big Data Camp LA
+Slides for my talk at Big Data Camp LA.
+Thanks to Jonathan Seidman from Cloudera for letting me use his slides.